lvit001/Project-4/README.md

 ## Data Pre-Processing
 To prepare the dataset for machine learning, the following pre-processing steps were taken:

-1. The group decided to use 10/41 diseases, so the data frame was filtered for the following diseases
+1. The group decided to use 10/41 diseases, so the data frame was filtered for the following diseases:
     - Allergy
     - Drug Reaction
     - Migraine